-The District's net OPEB liability was measured as of June 30, 2017, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of that date.
+The District's net OPEB liability of \$3,458,790 was measured as of June 30, 2018, and was determined by an actuarial valuation as of July 1, 2017.

-F. Actuarial Assumptions
+F. Actuarial Assumptions and Other Inputs

-The total OPEB liability in the June 30, 2017 actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The net OPEB liability as of the June 30, 2018 measurement date was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.50 percent Salary increases 3.00 percent Investment rate of return 4.90 percent, net of OPEB plan investment expense, Healthcare cost trend rates 6.75 percent for 2016 grading to 5.00% over 7 years
+Inflation 2.50 percent Salary increases 3.00 percent Investment rate of return 4.90 percent, net of OPEB plan investment expense, Healthcare cost trend rates 6.75 percent for 2016 grading to 5.00% over 7 years Retiree plan participation Future retirees electing coverage: -Pre-65 subsidy available 100% -Pre-65 subsidy not available 20% Percent of married retirees electing spouse coverage 10%